Skip to content

 • 1Mb: Conservative approach, reduces computational burden

-• Consider LD patterns: Longer distance in populations with extended LD
+• Consider LD patterns: Use longer distances in populations with extended LD

 P-value Threshold (--pvalue)